CUCyber/class/2810-19-fall/2-windows-usermanagement.md

 ### Explore

-1. Get into groups of two
+1. Get into groups of two (One Windows)
-2. Log into lab environment
+2. Use one computer between two people
 3. Add a user
-4. Remove user
+4. Change user password
-5. Change user password
+5. Remove user

 Note:
 If you need a hint, the Control Panel is a good place to start